HTTPS for Your WordPress Site

 You aren’t required to move your site to HTTPS, but it does come with some benefits that might make switching a good idea.

 - Secures sensitive information.
-If your site handles credit card information or other potentially compromising information, then moving your site to HTTPS is a necessity.
+If your site handles credit card information or other potentially compromising data, then moving your site to HTTPS is a necessity.

 - Makes your site trustworthy.
 Moving to HTTPS will not only secure the transfer of information, but it will help make users feel safe and trust that your website is authentic, and you’re actually who you claim to be.